thompsonb/fairseq-smrt/README.md

-This repo contains a fork of [fairseq](https://github.com/pytorch/fairseq) sufficient to replicate the experiments in [Simulated Multiple Reference Training Improves Low-Resource Machine Translation](https://arxiv.org/abs/2004.14524) by [Huda Khayrallah](http://cs.jhu.edu/~huda), [Brian Thompson](https://thompsonb.github.io/), [Matt Post](http://www.cs.jhu.edu/~post/), [Philipp Koehn](http://www.cs.jhu.edu/~phi/).
+This repo contains a fork of [fairseq](https://github.com/pytorch/fairseq) sufficient to replicate the experiments in [Simulated Multiple Reference Training Improves Low-Resource Machine Translation](https://www.aclweb.org/anthology/2020.emnlp-main.7/) by [Huda Khayrallah](http://cs.jhu.edu/~huda), [Brian Thompson](https://thompsonb.github.io/), [Matt Post](http://www.cs.jhu.edu/~post/), [Philipp Koehn](http://www.cs.jhu.edu/~phi/).

-Here's the abstract from the [paper](https://arxiv.org/abs/2004.14524):
+Here's the abstract from the [paper](https://www.aclweb.org/anthology/2020.emnlp-main.7/):
->Many valid translations exist for a given sentence, and yet machine translation (MT) is trained
+>Many valid translations exist for a given sentence, yet machine translation (MT)
->with a single reference translation, exacerbating data sparsity in low-resource settings.
+>is trained with a single reference translation, exacerbating data sparsity in low-resource settings.
+>We introduce Simulated Multiple Reference Training (SMRT),
->We introduce a novel MT training method that approximates the full space of possible translations by:
+>a novel MT training method that approximates the full space of possible translations
->sampling a paraphrase of the reference sentence from a paraphraser and training the MT model
+>by sampling a paraphrase of the reference sentence from a paraphraser
->to predict the paraphraser's distribution over possible tokens.
-With an English paraphraser,
+>and training the MT model to predict the paraphraser’s distribution over possible tokens.
->we demonstrate the effectiveness of our method in low-resource settings, with gains of 1.2 to 7 BLEU.
+>We demonstrate the effectiveness of SMRT in low-resource settings when translating to English,
+>with improvements of 1.2 to 7.0 BLEU.
+We also find SMRT is complementary to back-translation.

 An illustration of our method is below.
 Each time a target sentence in the training data is used,